jefdaj/horcrux/README.md

 All the keys are made with one command, like `horcrux setup 3 5 my-first-horcruxes`.
 What it does is:

-1. Generate a random master password and break it into 5 shares using [Shamir's secret sharing scheme][4], with 3 of the 5 required to reconstruct it.
+1. Generate a long random master password and break it into 5 shares (aka horcruxes) using [Shamir's secret sharing scheme][4], with 3 of the 5 required to reconstruct it.

-2. Generate an encrypt/decrypt [GPG keypair][5] and encrypt the private (decrypt) key with the master password.
+2. Generate an encrypt/decrypt [GPG keypair][5] and shield the private (decrypt) key with the master password.
+This makes it possible to make new encrypted files from your day-to-day computing environment using the encrypt key, but then to decrypt them you need access to 3 of the 5 horcruxes.

-3. Generate a separate sign/verify GPG keypair for signature checking.
+3. Generate a separate sign/verify GPG keypair for signing the encrypted files.
+   You can use your own existing GPG key for this instead if you want.
+   This lets your friends/family check that encrypted files are really from you and were transferred correctly, even though they can't read them.

 These files are created in the `my-first-horcruxes` directory:

 * `encrypt.key` for encrypting secrets (keep this)
 * `sign.key` for signing secrets (keep this)
 * `verify.key` for checking signatures (keep + distribute this)
-* `decrypt.key` for decrypting (keep + distribute this; it's locked with the shares)
+* `decrypt.key` for decrypting (keep + distribute this; it's locked with the horcruxes)
-* 5 `share-XX.key` master password shares (distibute and/or keep in separate locations)
+* 5 `horcrux-XX.key` master password shares (distibute and/or keep them in separate locations)

 Now all you have to do is distribute them, encrypt some stuff, and test that you really can bring any 3 horcruxes together to decrypt!